nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Only full words will be matched e.g. `Han` will not match `Hans`
 - Persons matching both name and role from the command entry will be returned (i.e. `AND` search). e.g. `findp n/Hans Bo r/Artist` will return `Hans Gruber, Artist` and `Bo Yang, Artist`
-- At least one of the 2 fields must be present
+- At least one of the 2 keywords must be present

 Examples: